How to Reduce Business Insolvency Risk

 Reducing your Company’s Risk of Becoming Insolvent

-To protect your business and mitigate this risk, there are a number of steps you should take:
+To protect your business (and potentially your own risks as director – see here), there are several steps you should take:

 • Regularly review credit limits – Companies regularly extend their credit terms to secure new business and develop a good relationship with customers, but you should always keep a close eye on your credit limits.

-• Implement credit control procedures – You should have a clear and effective credit control procedure you follow every time an account becomes overdue.
+• Implement credit control procedures – You should have a clear and effective credit control procedure.
 This will help you identify your exposure at an early stage and act accordingly.

-• Retention of title clauses – If appropriate, incorporate retention of title clauses in the terms of your customer contracts.
+• Retention of title clauses – If you supply goods, incorporate retention of title clauses in the terms of your customer contracts.
 This allows you to seek recovery of your products in the event of non-payment.

 • Explore credit insurance and invoice financing – A credit insurance policy will pay out and protect your business against a customer’s failure to pay.
 Alternatively, you might consider an invoice financing agreement, such as non-recourse factoring, which pays you a proportion of the value of an invoice upfront.
 This can help to protect your business from the impact of an insolvent customer.